nest/ode-toolbox/README.md

 * `state_shape_variables`: is a list of the names of the shapes and their derivatives up to the order of the ODE they satisfy minus one.
 * `shape_initial_values`: are the initial values of the differential equations the shapes satisfy.
 * `shape_state_updates`: contains a list of instructions to be applied to shape_state_variables in every update step if the ODE is solved analytically.
-* `propagator`: contains a list of all non-zero entries of all propagator matrices numbered according to the order in which they should be executed if the ODE is solved analytically..
+* `propagator`: contains a list of all non-zero entries of all propagator matrices numbered according to the order in which they should be executed if the ODE is solved analytically.
 * `ode_system_type`: states if the current ode system with provided parameters is a stiff and non-stiff problem.
 Possible values `stiff`, `non-stiff`, `skipped` (if due to missing `PyGSL` or `parameters` the test was not performed)

 ## Examples
 ### Analytically solvable current-based model
-The following example shows an input model that corresponds to a current-based integrate-and-fire neuron with an alpha shaped postsynaptic response.
+The following example shows an input model that corresponds to a current-based integrate-and-fire neuron with an alpha-shaped postsynaptic response.
 The model ODEs can be solved analytically.
 ```
 {
   "shapes": [